Table of Contents

 The Vanishing Act That Didn’t Prove Fatal

-By 2010, Bitcoin was growing beyond Satoshi’s control.
-More developers had joined the project, and the community was becoming self-sufficient.
+By 2010, Satoshi could not control the growth of Bitcoin.
+The project got more developers working on it, and its community was becoming self-sufficient.
 According to industry observers, seeing these developments, Satoshi began stepping back, gradually handing over the reins to other trusted developers, especially Gavin Andresen, who became Bitcoin’s lead developer.

 In April 2011, Satoshi sent his final message to the crypto world.
 In a private email to Andresen, he wrote: “I’ve moved on to other things.”
 After that, nothing was heard from him.
 He ceased all public communication, including posts on the Bitcointalk forum and code contributions, thereby disappearing from the Bitcoin community.